 We're about to show you.
 The following pictures are graphic portrayals of one day in rescue.
 If you find these pictures as compellingly disturbing as we do, then please join with us in vowing to put an end to this travesty.
 Pledge to join with us in laying to rest forever this nightmare that has befallen our beloved breed.
 Our goal is simple - let no rottweiler be born until we can ensure that their life will be precious and that they will no longer be exploited because they are so plentiful.

 We have established a spay and neuter fund dedicated to subsidizing low-cost or no-cost spays and neuters for rottweilers whose owners cannot afford this surgery.
-If you would like to participate in this much needed effort, please send your tax-deductible donations to:
+If you would like to participate in this much needed effort,

 |Donating is now as easy as